yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 ### Variables

 In the TIMSS IDE, questions from three types of questionnaires (student, teacher, and school) as well as variables that are derived from background information are organized into categories that have shared characteristics and can be selected as a group when examining and generating tables.

 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
 Use *Search* in the *Select Grouping Variables* step to locate variables.

 #### Benchmarks
 In addition to average scale scores, achievement results for TIMSS and TIMSS Advanced are reported using benchmarks.
-The benchmarks are internationally set levels based on collective judgments about what students should know and be able to do relative to the body of content reflected in each subject-area assessment.
+The benchmarks are internationally set levels developed to provide a concrete interpretation of what the scores on the TIMSS achievement scales mean.
+TIMSS uses scale anchoring to describe student performance at various points along the scale.
 Using score cutpoints, the average scale scores are divided into four international benchmarks for TIMSS (low, intermediate, high, and advanced) and three international benchmarks for TIMSS Advanced (intermediate, high, and advanced).

 TIMSS benchmark data for grades 4 and 8 are presented in a discrete format.
 This “discrete” format presents the percentage of students performing at each international benchmark: at low, at intermediate, at high, and at advanced, with an additional category created for those students scoring below the low benchmark (below low).
 (Note that there is simply too little information to know what students scoring below the low benchmark can actually do.)

 TIMSS Advanced benchmark data are presented in a discrete format.
 This “discrete” format presents the percentage of students performing at each international benchmark: at intermediate, at high, and at advanced, with an additional category created for those students scoring below the intermediate benchmark (below intermediate).
 Please note that the TIMSS assessment is not designed to assess students scoring below the intermediate benchmark.

-For more information on benchmarks, please visit https://nces.ed.gov/timss/technotes.asp#_Toc94791995.
+For more information on benchmarks, please visit [https://nces.ed.gov/timss/technotes.asp#_Toc94791995](https://nces.ed.gov/timss/technotes.asp#_Toc94791995){target="_blank"}.

 #### Index Variables